Lomer–Cottrell junction

-In materials science, a Lomer–Cottrell junction is a particular configuration of dislocations.
+In materials science, a Lomer–Cottrell junction is a particular configuration of dislocations that forms when two perfect dislocations interact on interacting slip planes in a crystalline material.

+The sessile or immobile nature of the Lomer–Cottrell dislocation forms a strong barrier to further dislocation motion.
+Trailing dislocations pile up behind this junction, leading to an increase in the stress required to sustain deformation.
+This mechanism is a key contributor to work hardening in ductile materials like aluminum and copper.

+Formation Mechanism

 When two perfect dislocations encounter along a slip plane, each perfect dislocation can split into two Shockley partial dislocations: a leading dislocation and a trailing dislocation.
 When the two leading Shockley partials combine, they form a separate dislocation with a burgers vector that is not in the slip plane.
 This is the Lomer–Cottrell dislocation.
 It is sessile and immobile in the slip plane, acting as a barrier against other dislocations in the plane.
 The trailing dislocations pile up behind the Lomer–Cottrell dislocation, and an ever greater force is required to push additional dislocations into the pile-up.